 This meal is chock-full of fat-soluble vitamins, and, if your dairy is raw, lots of enzymes.
-Since we’re using dairy from grass-fed cows, this mac & cheese is loaded with vitamin K2 — what your kids need to grow strong bones, wide faces with high cheekbones, and healthy, straight teeh.
+Since we're using dairy from grass-fed cows, this mac & cheese is loaded with vitamin K2 — what your kids need to grow strong bones, wide faces with high cheekbones, and healthy, straight teeth.

 This recipe is so easy, even a three-year-old can do it.
-That’s my daughter, Kate stirring pasta.
-(Okay, she didn’t make the whole thing — she helped me stir.)
+That's my daughter, Kate, stirring pasta.
+(Okay, she didn't make the whole thing — she helped me stir.)

-Easy Mac & Cheese
+Easy Mac and Cheese

 Butter, grass-fed (4 oz, or 8 TBS)

-Cheddar cheese, grass-fed, freshly grated (to taste)
+Cheddar cheese, grass-fed, grated

-Sea salt (to taste) — where to buy sea salt
+Sea salt (to taste)

-Black pepper, freshly ground (to taste)
+Black pepper,freshly ground (to taste)

 3. Stir in the butter.